-Rich nations pump aid into battered economy as coronavirus deaths in Italy overtake China
+Coronavirus deaths in Italy overtake China as economic damage mounts

 Trump has infuriated Beijing’s Communist Party rulers by rebuking it for not acting faster and drawn accusations of racism by referring to COVID-19 as the “Chinese virus”.

-“We continue our relentless effort to defeat the Chinese virus,” he said in opening remarks at a briefing with his coronavirus task force on Thursday.
+“We continue our relentless effort to defeat the Chinese virus,” he said in opening remarks at a briefing on Thursday.

 The head of the U.S. National Guard said tens of thousands of its troops could be activated to help U.S. states deal with the outbreak now in all 50 states.